maxio-com/ab-ruby-sdk/doc/controllers/product-price-points.md

 # Read Product Price Point

 Use this endpoint to retrieve details for a specific product price point.
+You can achieve this by using either the product price point ID or handle.

 ```ruby
 def read_product_price_point(product_id,